 CTI By-Laws

-Section 1: The legal name of this organization is City Theatre, Inc. It is a Missouri Not-For-Profit corporation with an IRS 501(c)(3) tax status.
+Section 1: The legal name of this organization is City Theatre, Inc. It is a Missouri Not-For-Profit corporation with an IRS 501(c)3 designation.

 Section 1: The purposes of this organization are:

-1. To Present live theatre productions for the education, entertainment, and enrichment of the community,
+• To Present live theatre productions for the education, entertainment, and enrichment of the community.

-2. To Cultivate talents, aptitudes, and skills within the community by providing an opportunity through participation in theatrical productions,
+• To Cultivate talents, aptitudes, and skills within the community by providing an opportunity through participation in theatrical productions.

 Section 3: City Theatre, Inc., is a not-for-profit corporation.
 No member of the organization shall profit in any tangible way from the activities.
 All funds are to be disbursed in furtherance of the objectives set forth in ARTICLE Il, Section 1.

-Section 4: City Theatre, Inc. is nonpolitical in character and shall not engage in political activities of any nature.
+Section 4: City Theatre, Inc., is nonpolitical in character and should not engage in political activities of any nature.

 ARTICLE III – MEMBERSHIP

 Section 1: Any person of any age, race, creed, color, or sex may become a member of City Theatre, Inc. upon payment of the required membership dues as determined by the Board of Directors (Board).
-The membership term shall be one fiscal year, from July 1 to June 30.
-Membership dues are due and payable by July 1st.
+Membership expires one year after purchase and will be tracked using the current point of sale platform.

 1. Membership shall be considered terminated if the member resigns or fails to renew.
 Membership dues will not be refunded due to voluntary resignation.